akhoury/console.fu/README.md

 console.fu, a Chrome Extension
 ==============================

-Built this to suppress console.[log,error,warn] messages that spam your dev console, use keywords to blacklist messages
+Built this to suppress console.[log,error,warn,debug,info] messages that spam your dev console, use keywords to blacklist messages
-> when debugging a highly active Ajaxy page, I f*cking hate the non stop XHR message spam !

 Usage (in console)
 ==================